Your guide to free opportunities for groups to explore arts, culture and history throughout Orlando (Cornell Fine Arts Museum pictured).

 In Eatonville, about 15 minutes north of downtown Orlando, the Zora Neale Hurston National Museum of Fine Arts, aka the Hurston Museum, invites the public to view the works of its historic, namesake author, best known for Their Eyes Were Watching God, and other artists of African descent.
 Admission is free, and walking tours of Historic Eatonville are available at an additional cost.

 Each year, Orlando hosts a wide range of multicultural events that are free to attend.
 Accordingly, you can find something for just about everyone in your group depending on the time of your visit.

 Sponsored by the Hurston Museum, Eatonville’s Zora!
-Festival kicks off Orlando’s cultural year.
-Traditionally held on and around the last weekend of January, and dedicated to author Zora Neale Hurston, the week-long event celebrates education, culture and the arts.
+Festival kicks off Orlando’s cultural year in January.
+Dedicated to author Zora Neale Hurston, the multifaceted event celebrates education, culture and the arts.
 And while some programming requires paid admission, your attendees will have opportunities to participate in select events for free.